 - Check the services and features mentioned on the pricing page.

 - Check to spell out whether the content on the pricing page is correct.

-- Check the trial period in time in days or queries functional properly if provided.
+- Check the trial period in days or queries function properly if provided.

 - Check that the trial expires.
 Service should not be accessible until the user purchases the plan.